mckennapsean/dissertation/chapters/formulation.md

   coefficients (d).
 In (b) and (c), color indicates membership of the displayed variable from the images in (a).
 In (d), purple indicates strong positive correlation and orange strong negative correlation.
-Only the s-CorrPlot can plot all variables, due to computational and screenspace limitations of (c) and (d).
+Only the s-CorrPlot can plot all variables, due to computational and screen-space limitations of (c) and (d).
 ](figures/scorrplot/corr-house.pdf){#fig:scorrplot width="100%"}
 \al{explain more about it - what does position mean? example is not clear!}